Hengwei-Zhao96/Hengwei-Zhao96/README.md

 ✨I received B.S. degree from the School of Resources and Civil Engineering, Northeastern University in 2019.
 ✨I'm now a member of RSIDEA group, advised by Prof. Yanfei Zhong.

-✨My research interest is weakly supervised remote sensing image process.
+✨My research interest is learning-based weakly supervised remote sensing image processing.
 😄I am a beginner in the satellite imagery data science competition.